 Investor Approaches to Nutrition

-Collaborative Investors Engagement with Global F&B Manufacturers
+Collaborative Investor Engagement with Global F&B Companies

 Below you can see the updated list of the investor signatories that have signed up to ATNi's Investor Expectations on Diets, Nutrition and Health, representing over USD 21 trillion AUM (last updated in March 2025).